tsunar2002/ds-fall-2025-tue/Week-06-Business-Stats-Analytics/README.md

 0. Lecture Coding
 0. TEAM Breakout Rooms
 	- Alphabetical order by first name is SCRUM leader for first meeting (next will be next)
 	- Create design doc if you have not yet.
+Follow the template [HERE](https://github.com/CUNYTechPrep/ds-dev-fall-2025/blob/main/Week-06-Business-Stats-Analytics/project_design_template.md)
 	- Bookmark in group chat Slack Chat, invite all team members, TA, and Instructor as editors.

 # Homework